WhatLibrarian/Presentations/PITCHME.md

 ![Grav CMS logo](https://getgrav-grav.netdna-ssl.com/user/pages/03.blog/new-logo/grav-logo.png?g-3f3de419)

 My first forey into Open was through open source projects such as WordPress.
-Grav is a headless CMS that can be incorporated into your institutional CMS as well.
+Grav is a headless CMS that can be incorporated into your institutional LMS as well.
 Never be trapped into a proprietary ecosystem if you are capable.
 Grav gives you the capabilities to achieve this.
 ---

 # What is Grav?